BLACK HELICOPTERS

 "Morrow's a Conk?"
 Andy shook his head.
 "You are up to the knees in it.
 Let's go in...
 I'll show you the future after Parnell's revolution.
 I thirst, Coalition pays."

-They crossed the street and a familiar creed straggled from out of the shadows of boxes and dumpsters in the alley next to Houlihan's.
+They crossed the street and a spectre straggled from out of the shadows of boxes and dumpsters in the alley next to Houlihan's.
 "Spare change?
 Spare anything, man... a quarter, nickel, a penny..."
-Andy shut his ears, entered, finding the place a cheery replica, an ersatz Irish pub, ordered two pints and two whiskies and put his finger over Anne's lips when they came.
+Andy shut his ears and bidened her shoulder with a protective hand; entered, finding the place a cheery replica of an ersatz Irish pub, ordered two pints and two whiskies and put his finger over Anne's lips when they came.

 "Now that we're in the heart of Conkland, no more politics!
 Talk baseball.
 No?
 How about the two of you... ever plan on making things permanent?"